 Referrals are made in writing by parents, professionals, caregivers, program providers, or other individuals who are concerned about a child’s development.
-A referral can also be initiated by calling the CPSE office.

 Children transitioning from the Department of Health’s Early Intervention Program that serves infants and toddlers, birth through age two (2) may be referred to the CPSE by the early intervention services coordinator, upon parent consent.